 All case report forms should be completed on paper.
 Paper forms are considered to be source documents and should be securely stored in the subject's research file in a locked file cabinet in a locked office.

 Paper forms must carry each subject's study ID, not their name.
-The only permitted exception is the Pharmacist Encounter Form.

 Study Coordinators should electronically enter data from the paper CRF to the electronic case report form (eCRF).